Phi Sigma Tau

 Phi Sigma Tau holds an annual initiation ceremony and dinner at which one of the philosophy faculty members gives a talk.
 Previous addresses include: Dr. Marilyn Fischer, "If Jane Addams were Reporting from Baghdad;" Dr. Dan Fouke, "John Toland's Pantheism: Philosophy in a Burlesque Mode;" Dr. Patricia Johnson, "On Being a Friend;" and Dr. Rebecca Whisnant, "Rethinking Nonviolence: Intimate Abuse and the Needs of Survivors."

-Phi Sigma Tau offers a setting in which UD philosophy students can pursue philosophical reflection and dialogue together with philosophy faculty outside of formal classroom work.
+Phi Sigma Tau offers a setting in which our students can pursue philosophical reflection and dialogue together with philosophy faculty outside of formal classroom work.